 Assisted-transport involves transporting ill or disabled care recipients to conduct errands, shop, attend medical appointments, or participate in social activities.
 73% of Canadian caregiver-employees (CEs) provide this task as the most frequent type of care to their care-recipient (Statistics Canada, 2012).
 Despite being the most dominant type of caregiving task, little is known about it and how it impacts burden and overall health.
 Additionally, demand for this task is expected to rise in the near future as the aging population continues to grow.
 Therefore, this ongoing dissertation will provide insightful results to decision makers, particularly those in health and transportation planning, to mitigate demand for assisted-transport via transport policies; thus, improving work-life balance of CEs and their wellbeing.

 Phase I (National): Multi-Quantitative Analyses of Assisted-Transport (2016 – 2017)

 Phase II (Metropolitan): Potential Accessibility using multi-Geographic Information Systems (GIS) analyses (2017 – 2018)

 Phase III (Individual): Classifying Space-time flexibility of Carer-employees’ travel behaviour (2019)

 Dardas, A., Williams, A., and Wang, L. (2020).
 The Effectiveness of Caregiver-Friendly Workplace Program in a Public Post-Secondary Educational Institution.
-Submitted to PLOS ONE (under review – submitted in August).
+PLOS ONE, 16(5).
+Click here to access full article.